Bloxham School: Societies and pastimes

 Bloxham has several societies, some of which are pupil-run.
 School societies include the Scholars Society, the Debating Society and the Common Room Society.
 The Choral Society, or Chapel Choir, sing twice a week during the school's chapel services.
 Clubs include a Photography Club, a Wildlife Club and a Model Railway Club.
 Bloxham School was host of the British Youth Go Tournament in 2011.
 Pupils can take part in other activities, such as the Duke of Edinburgh Award, drama, community service, dance, adventure training, horse riding and management and horticulture.

 Bloxham runs a Combined Cadet Force (CCF) for pupils in third form (Year 9) and above.
 This was founded in 1910 as the school's Officers' Training Corps.
 Most terms there is a CCF over-night expedition and a range day.
 The CCF was formerly affiliated with the Royal Green Jackets and is now affiliated with its successor regiment, The Rifles.

 The school has a music department which offers professional tuition in brass, guitar, keyboard, organ, percussion, singing, strings and woodwind.

-The school magazine is called The Bloxhamist and is published at the beginning of every Michaelmas term.
+The school magazine is called The Bloxhamist and is published annually, at the beginning of Michaelmas term.